 The myth of “I’ll just go back to work once the kids are in school.”

-Leslie spends quite a bit of time talking in the book about how women make the false assumption that they can seamlessly ease back into the workforce when they choose to… but this is not based in reality.
+Women make the false assumption that they can seamlessly ease back into the workforce when they choose to… but this is not based in reality.

 Future employers couldn’t care less that a mom had a nutritious, hot dinner on the table every night.
-That she kept her home spotless and baked organic, sugar free cupcakes for the school fundraiser.
+Or that she kept her home spotless and baked organic, sugar free cupcakes for the school fundraiser.
 It’s irrelevant to a male employer, and to a female, may even be a point of hostility!

 What’s more, what if the mom chooses to homeschool?
 The public school system is so bad in many areas that some families are sending their kids into an academically impoverished war zone if they don’t homeschool.
 Private school is so expensive that some women work just in order to send their kids to one.
 Which brings the argument right back around.